Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 </pre>

 1. Dont install `nvidia-libgl` or `lib32-nvidia-libgl`, there are compatibility problems with bumblebee, instead use `mesa-libgl` and `lib32-mesa-libgl`.
-2. Another interesting package to notice is `vulkan-intel`, unfortunatly my notebook has a Intel Core i7 3612QM, with Intel HD Graphics 4000 so Vulkan is not yet supported.
+2. Another interesting package to notice is `vulkan-intel`, unfortunately my notebook has a Intel Core i7 3612QM, with Intel HD Graphics 4000 so Vulkan is not yet supported.
 3. XOrg-server will probably be installed, given the dependencies of the packages.
 If so, it will ask to choose a input driver, select the newer `libinput` driver.

 In order to use Bumblebee, it is necessary to add your regular user to the bumblebee group and also enable bumblebeed.service.